Without reaching out to Google for an answer, what’s your definition of brand identity?

 Your brand identity should consistently demonstrate how your company is able to solve your customer’s challenges.
 They need you for something, and you have to prove that you’re worth needing.

 If every company in the same industry marketed, advertised, and communicated its brand in the exact same way, life would be pretty boring.
-More so, it would be hard to pick which company a customer is going to choose.
+More so, it would be hard to guess which company a customer is going to choose.

 This is why it’s important for your company to distinguish itself from your competitors.
 You want to stand out from the crowd and make your brand presence more targeted and attractive.